asotolongo/mv_stats/README.md

 The statistics gathered by the module are made available via a view named mv_stats.
-This view contains one row for each distinct materialized view in  database, the columns of the view are shown in following Table.
+This view contains one row for each distinct materialized view in the database, the columns of the view are shown in the following table.

 | Column                |      Type     |  Description |
 |-----------------------|---------------|--------------|